boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### Professional Musicians

-[31] These are the men David put in charge of music in the Lord’s sanctuary, after the ark was placed there.
+[31] These are the men David put in charge of music in the **Lord**’s sanctuary, after the ark was placed there.
-[32] They performed music before the sanctuary of the meeting tent until Solomon built the Lord’s temple in Jerusalem.
+[32] They performed music before the sanctuary of the meeting tent until Solomon built the **Lord**’s temple in Jerusalem.
 They carried out their tasks according to regulations.
 [33] These are the ones who served along with their sons:
 [34] son of Elkanah, son of Jeroham, son of Eliel, son of Toah, [35] son of Zuph, son of Elkanah, son of Mahath, son of Amasai,